 What you classify as a “high-value” cart will, again, depend on your business.
-If you know your AOV, this can give you an idea of what a “high value” cart would look like for your brand.
+If you know your AOV, this can give you an idea of what a “high-value” cart would look like for your brand.

 For example, say you consider a high-value cart to be greater than $200 because your AOV is $150.
 If a shopper abandons a cart that’s over $200, it may be because they find the cost to be a deterrent.
-To remedy this, consider including a discount or incentive, like free shipping, to those with carts worth more than $200 to encourage shoppers to make their purchase.
+To remedy this, consider including a discount or incentive, like free shipping, to those with carts worth more than $200 to encourage shoppers to complete their purchase.

 4 | Product

-Many ecommerce marketers have found that segmenting their abandoned cart emails by product can also be effective.
+Many eCommerce marketers have found that segmenting their abandoned cart emails by-product can also be effective.

 If you sell a specialized, handmade, or unconventional set of products, your customers may have questions about them prior to purchase.